max-abraztsov/World_domination/README.md

 # World Domination - Discord Web Game

-World Domination - Discord Web Game is an immersive online experience where players engage in a strategic competition between nations.
-The game takes place within Discord using a dedicated web application, allowing players to interact, negotiate, and witness the consequences of their actions from previous rounds.
-The core concept of the game revolves around communication and establishing connections with other countries, but with a twist: even the most loyal ally can turn out to be a traitor, launching a nuclear missile against you when you least expect it.
+World Domination - Web Game for Discord offers an exhilarating online experience where players engage in strategic competitive gameplay between nations.
+The game unfolds within Discord, utilizing a specialized web application that enables players to interact, negotiate, and observe the consequences of their actions from previous rounds.
+The core concept of the game revolves around communication and establishing connections with other countries, but with an intriguing twist: even the most loyal ally might turn into a traitor and launch a nuclear missile against you when least expected.

-In this highly dynamic and unpredictable game, players must carefully navigate diplomatic relationships, forge alliances, gather intelligence, and engage in espionage to ensure the survival and prosperity of their nation.
-Trust is a valuable but fragile commodity, and every decision carries the weight of potential betrayal.
+In this dynamic and unpredictable game, players must skillfully manage diplomatic relations, forge alliances, and gather information to ensure the survival and prosperity of their nation.
+Trust is a precious yet fragile resource, and every decision carries the burden of potential betrayal.
 Choose your allies wisely, but always be prepared for unexpected turns of events.

 ## Key Features:

-Discord-based gameplay: Interact with other players and participate in the game through Discord using a dedicated web application.
+* Discord-based Gameplay: Interact with fellow players and participate in the game through Discord, utilizing a dedicated web application.
-Strategic diplomacy: Engage in diplomatic negotiations, form alliances, and establish trade agreements to strengthen your nation's position.
+* Strategic Diplomacy: Engage in diplomatic negotiations and form alliances to strengthen your position on the global stage.
-Espionage and intelligence: Gather information, conduct covert operations, and uncover secrets to gain an advantage over your rivals.
-Consequences and betrayal: Experience the consequences of your actions from previous rounds, where even trusted allies may betray you unexpectedly.
+* Consequences and Betrayal: Explore the repercussions of your actions from previous rounds, where even trusted allies might unexpectedly turn against you.
-Resource management: Allocate resources wisely to sustain your nation's economy, military, and infrastructure.
+* Resource Management: Wisely allocate resources to sustain your economy, military forces, and national infrastructure.
-Dynamic gameplay: Adapt to ever-changing circumstances, unexpected events, and the evolving strategies of other players.
+* Dynamic Gameplay: Adapt to ever-changing circumstances, unexpected events, and evolving strategies of other players.
-Global leaderboard: Track your nation's progress and compare your achievements with players from around the world.
+* Global Leadership: Monitor your nation's progress and compare achievements with players from around the world.

-## Getting Started

-To get started with this application, simply clone this repository onto your local machine and run the following commands:

-## For frontend

-### `npm install

-### `npm run dev`

-## For backend

-### `python -m pip install Django`

-### `python manage.py makemigrations`

-### `python manage.py migrate`

-### `python manage.py runserver`

-This will install all the necessary dependencies and start the application on your local server.
-For full operation of the project, a database must also be running (can be run either on a regular server or on a local server).
+Become the nation with the highest quality of life!

-## Usage
+## Actual plans

-Gather your friends and start playing (at least 12 people are recommended)
+### Plans for "World Domination v2.0" include:

+* Implementation of JWT tokens for security and authentication.
+* Strengthening data protection with password encryption.
+* Transitioning the system to use Websockets for real-time information retrieval.
+* Creation of an administrative page to manage the game and players.
+* Integration with Discord for convenient communication and player coordination.
+* Expansion of the number of countries in the game to enrich the global dynamics.
+* Introduction of espionage functionality between countries, revealing additional strategic opportunities.
+* Granting the ability to participate in negotiations in another country exclusively to ministers, accompanied by corresponding content changes in the minister's office.

 ## Technologies Used

-This application was built using React and Django, and also utilizes the following libraries:
+This application was created using React, Django, and MySQL as the database, and it utilizes the following libraries and technologies (as of now):

-* react-tabs
 * react-router-dom
 * axios
 * vite.js
+* chart.js
+* redux toolkit
+* typescript
 * json
-* timeout-decorator
+* requests

-## Contributing
-If you would like to contribute to this project, please feel free to fork this repository and submit a pull request.